preactjs/signals/README.md

 ### `computed(fn)`

-A good portion of data is typically derived from existing pieces.
-With `computed` you can combine multiple signals into a new one that can be reacted to.
+Data is often derived from other pieces of existing data.
+The `computed` function lets you combine the values of multiple signals into a new signal that can be reacted to, or even used by additional computeds.
+When the signals accessed from within a computed callback change, the computed callback is re-executed and its new return value becomes the computed signal's value.

 ```js
 import { signal, computed } from "@preact/signals-core";